prometheusresearch/htsql/doc/tutorial.rst

 table; by *plural* we mean there is perhaps more than one correlated record.
 To select a *plural* expression in a result set, an *aggregate* function, such as ``sum``, ``count``, or ``exists`` must be used.
-In this way, what would be many values is converted into a single data cell and integrated into a coherent result set.
+In this way, what would be many values are converted into a single data cell and integrated into a coherent result set.

 By requiring aggregates for plural expressions, HTSQL reduces query